-Used to manually specify the preferred name for a particular server or set of servers.
+server_alias.cfg specifies a predefined set of preferred names/aliases for a particular server or set of servers.

-To access the server alias configuration, open the data source configuration screen then select browse data source files.
+To access the server alias configuration, open the data source configuration screen and access the configuration file manager by clicking on the browse data source files link.

 server_alias.cfg file is listed in the file listing then click on it to edit the file.
 If it is not listed click the add new button to create a